Know Bihar on Bihar Diwas!

 - Aryabhata: Bihar is the birthplace of the most celebrated mathematician of the world, Aryabhata.
-He gave us some major mathematics rule like the trigonometric rule, the nine planets theory and the concept of zero.
+He gave us some major mathematics rules like the trigonometric rule, the nine planets theory, and the concept of zero.

-- Holy place for Sikhs: Bihar holds one of the holiest places of Sikhism, Harimandir Takht.
+- A holy place for Sikhs: Bihar holds one of the holiest places of Sikhism, Harimandir Takht.
 It is the birthplace of the tenth guru, Guru Gobind Singh.

 - IAS producer: Bihar produces a large number of IAS officers every year.
 None other states have produced as many as Bihar.
 The state is popular for its knowledge and hard work.

 - The cuisine: Bihar’s cuisine is famous all over.
 From litti chokha to thekua to khaja, everything from Bihar’s plate is celebrated and loved.